AU-ExoMars/PCOT/README.md

 # PCOT

 This is an early version of the Pancam Operations Toolkit.
-This is primarily a Python application and library for processing data from the Pancam instrument on the Rosalind Franklin rover, although it lends itself to any task involving processing multispectral image data.
+This is a Python application and library for primarily intended for processing data from the Pancam instrument on the Rosalind Franklin rover, although it lends itself to any task involving processing multispectral image data.